 Your employees and staff are the mainstays of your salon.
 No matter how good the ambiance in your salon is, you cannot possibly create the reputation you want if your employee lacks spark.
 Their performance, services, and work influence client retention, profits, and the overall image of your salon.
-Therefore, when you are hiring hairdressers and stylists, you need to be picky about who you hire, and must also make sure they have the right certification in a particular service.
+Therefore, when hiring hairdressers and stylists, you need to be picky about who you hire and ensure they have the right certification in a particular service.
 One wrong hire can doom your salon forever.

 A simple method to retain and motivate employees in your salon is by measuring and evaluating their performance regularly.
 Remember, the way they conduct themselves in your salon shapes your success and increases profitability.